codylindley/k-ui-react-jquery-wrappers/packages/spreadsheet/README.md

 # kendo-ui-react-jquery-spreadsheet

-The Kendo UI for jQuery spreadsheet widget wrapped as a React component.
+The Kendo UI for jQuery Spreadsheet widget wrapped as a React component.

 ***WARNING:*** Must install professional version of Kendo UI using credentials.